ledyba/noiz2sa/src/bulletml/tinyxml/readme.txt

 <Item priority="1">

 	Creates another TiXmlElement which is a child of the "ToDo" element.
-	This element has 1 attribute, with the name ëpriorityí and the value ë1í.
+	This element has 1 attribute, with the name Âè¢riorityand the value

 Go to the

 	A TiXmlText.
 This is a leaf node and cannot contain other nodes.
-	It is a child of the ëItem" Element.
+	It is a child of the ÈÅ∏tem" Element.

 <bold>